Orange-OpenSource/LatSeq/README.md

 ## LatSeq measurement module

-For now, latseq is designed to be the more independant as possible : Means that it does not use oai LOG system (not register by logInit()) and the flag "LATSEQ" disable all lines related to latseq in the code (using #ifdef).
+Latseq is designed to be the more independant as possible : Means that it does not use oai LOG system (not register by logInit()) and the flag "LATSEQ" disable all lines related to latseq in the code (using #ifdef).

 latseq_t, global structure for latseq embodied the latseq logging info. log_buffer is a circular buffer with 2 head index, i_write_head and i_read_head. this buffer of latseq_element_t is designed to bo mutex-less.